Chestnuts with Grappa Syrup with Lemon and Cinnamon

 Preparation for Chestnuts with Grappa Syrup with Lemon and Cinnamon

-• For this recipe, you can use both roasted chestnuts cooked in a pan or in the oven and boiled chestnuts.
+• For this recipe, you can use either roasted chestnuts cooked in a pan or oven-baked, or boiled chestnuts.

-You can find the procedure here for chestnuts with simple cooking in the oven.
+You can find the method here for simply baked chestnuts.

-• Drain the chestnuts, let them cool a bit, then with a good knife, peel them, remove the shell and skin and any stained parts.
+• Drain the chestnuts, let them cool a bit, then with a good knife, peel them, remove the shell and inner skin, and any stained parts.

-Do the same process if you use oven-roasted chestnuts.
+Repeat the same process if you are using oven-baked chestnuts.

-Take the jars, they must be sterilized along with the lids by boiling in water for about 30 minutes.
+Get jars, they must be sterilized along with the lids beforehand by boiling in water for about 30 minutes.

 Chestnuts with Grappa Syrup with Lemon and Cinnamon

-• Place the chestnuts in the sterilized jars, also use the smaller pieces, then cover them with the grappa syrup with lemon and cinnamon.
+• Place the chestnuts in the sterilized jars, include the smaller pieces too, then cover them with the grappa syrup with lemon and cinnamon. (click on the name for the recipe.)

-Seal the jars tightly and then sterilize again to create a vacuum.
+Tightly close the lids and then sterilize again to create a vacuum seal.

 • Place the jars in a pot, cover with hot water, and bring to a boil for about 10 minutes.

-Let the jars cool, then date them and store in the pantry.
+Let the jars cool, then date and store in the pantry.

-Let them rest for 2 weeks before using, so they absorb the syrup better and become more fragrant.
+Let them rest for 2 weeks before using them, so they soak better and become more fragrant.

-After some time, the chestnuts change color, taking on an amber hue.
+After some time, the chestnuts change color, acquiring an amber hue.

 • chestnuts in syrup